armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-9-68.md

 ---

 ### Changes
-Startup fails if endpoint discovery fails to get the clouddriver replicas, this behavior can be turned off by setting .
+Startup fails if endpoint discovery fails to get the clouddriver replicas, this behavior can be turned off by setting `kubesvc.cluster-kubernetes.failFast: false`.